hampsterx/async-kinesis/README.md

 - Checkpointing with heartbeats
   - deadlock + reallocation of shards if checkpoint fails to heartbeat within "session_timeout"

-Consumer Design:
+## Consumer Design

 (Bears some explanation, kinda complex~)

 - fetch() gets called periodically (0.2 sec (ie max 5x per second as is the limit on shard get_records()))
   - iterate over the list of shards (set on startup, does not currently detect resharding)
-    - assign shards if not in use and not at "max_shard_consumers" limit otherwise ignore/continue
+    - assign shard if not in use and not at "max_shard_consumers" limit otherwise ignore/continue
     - ignore/continue if this shard is still fetching
     - process records if shard is done fetching
         - put records on queue
         - add checkpoint record to queue
         - assign NextShardIterator
     - create (get_records()) task again

+Note that get_records() is throttled via "shard_fetch_rate=5" (ie the same 0.2 sec/ 5x limit)

+This pattern seemed like the easiest way to maintain a pool of consumers without needing to think too hard about starting it's next job or handling new shards etc.

+## Not Implemented

+- resharding
+- client rebalancing (ie share the shards between consumers)

-See
+See also

 https://aws.amazon.com/blogs/big-data/implementing-efficient-and-reliable-producers-with-the-amazon-kinesis-producer-library/